helium/HIP/text/0000-longfi.md

 The Datagram Type for this datagram shall be defined as 2.
 The Flags are the same as for the monolithic datagram.

+The Should ACK and CTS/RTS flags should take effect after all the subsequent Frame Data datagrams have been sent.

 #### Frame Data Datagram
 [frame-data-datagram]: #frame-data-datagram